ossf/security-baseline/lexicon.md

 [Defects](#defects) in the software that can be leveraged by attackers to gain unauthorized access, execute [arbitrary code](#arbitrary-code), or cause other undesired outcomes.

+### License

+A legal document that defines the terms under which the software can be used, modified, and distributed.
+May be stored at the top level of the [repository](#repository) in a file named `LICENSE` or within files in a directory named `LICENSE/`.
+The license applies to the [codebase](#codebase) and any [released software assets](#released-software-assets), unless otherwise stated.

 ### Known Vulnerabilities

 Publicly acknowledged [exploitable vulnerabilities](#exploitable-vulnerabilities) that have been identified within the software.
 These vulnerabilities often have associated advisories, patches, or recommended mitigations.